facebookresearch/pifuhd/README.md

 ```

 ## Testing
 1. run the following script to get joints for each image for testing (joints are used for image cropping only.).
+Make sure you correctly set the location of OpenPose binary.
 ```
 cd utils
 python process_openpose.py -f {path_of_images} -d {path_of_images}